 Americans love sports.
 They don their paraphernalia — a cap, a hoodie, a proof of fandom — and sit on a couch to have one-sided conversations with their television screens.
 They frequent stadiums to enjoy the action mere feet away, to relax, not relax, revel in the crowd.
 They get their fix, paradoxically enough, by creating their own fantasy teams, virtual fiefdoms in which the average father of four can concoct and manage a perfect roster of players built from real-life athletes.
 They cheer, jeer, cry, harangue, fill the taverns to celebrate a victory, take to the same taverns to mourn a defeat.
 No matter the outcome, pride for the sports junkie, in all its expressions, becomes a take-no-prisoners mentality, a stimulant and a shield.

-The ways of the American are, naturally, not sui generis.
+The ways of the American are, naturally, not that uncommon.
 How could they be, when sports have been so vital, so universal to human history, ever since our Olympian forebears threw their first disc?
-Indeed, a steadfast Red Sox fan in Massachusetts is not any different from my dad back home in the Dominican Republic, whose right knee pops up every time David “Big Papi” Ortiz scores another decisive grand slam on ESPN.
+A steadfast Red Sox fan in Massachusetts is no different from my dad back home in the Dominican Republic, whose right knee pops up every time David “Big Papi” Ortiz scores another decisive grand slam on ESPN.
 Forget plantains, forget rum: gifted baseball players have been the leading Dominican export of the past half-century.
 Accordingly, it is with baseball that I began my stormy dalliance with sports.

 Age five, maybe six.
 It’s a Saturday.
 Dad wakes me up.
 We’re going to take a short trip, it seems, so no “Pinky and the Brain” for me this morning.
 I have vague impressions of what follows next.